bcgov/Technology-Code-of-Practice/README.md

 ●	Evaluating potential public cloud services before you consider alternatives such as BC On-Prem Hosting, which is a data centre available for all of government, and BC Private Cloud, which is an on-premise container hosting service
 ●	Demonstrating your chosen service represents the best value for money if selecting an alternative to public cloud - you must also show you’ve allowed for flexibility by being able to change the system and reduce costs over time

-#### Related guides [From UK context]
+#### Related guides

-Assessing a hosting business case
-BC On-Prem Hosting
+BC On-Prem Hosting  [placeholder]
 [BC Private Cloud] (https://developer.gov.bc.ca/Getting-Started-on-the-DevOps-Platform/BC-Government-OpenShift-Container-Platform-Service-Definition)

-### 8. Make things secure
+### 7. Make things secure

 Keep systems and data safe with the appropriate level of security.

-To meet point 8 of the Technology Code of Practice your plan or design must show how you are securing data and systems.
+To meet point 7 of the Technology Code of Practice your plan or design must show how you are securing data and systems.

 You’ll have to explain how you’re doing this as part of the digital investment process.